CodingTrain/thecodingtrain.com/content/pages/guides/passenger-showcase-guide.md

 ## Finding the video folder

 On the repo homepage, click the button in the upper left-hand corner where it says `main`.
-Under the list of branches, click `community-contributions`.
+Type in the name of a branch (you can make this up!), in the example I'm calling it `dan-showcase-submission` and create the branch!

 ![Branches dropdown](./passenger-showcase/branches.png)